kautsiitd/Unsupervised-Decomposition-of-a-Multi-Author-Document/README.md

 # Unsupervised Decomposition of Multi-Author Documents

-This repository contains the research paper and code for an NLP project on **unsupervised author segmentation in multi-author documents**, conducted at the Indian Institute of Technology Delhi.
+This repository contains the research paper and code for an NLP project on **unsupervised author segmentation in multi-author documents**, conducted at the Indian Institute of Technology Delhi under the supervision of Prof. Mausam.

 <p align="center">
 <img src="Images/Readme.png">